• Skip to primary navigation

 Beef Marinade

-• In a medium size mixing bowl, combine the marinade ingredients (beaten egg, salt, water, cornstarch).
-Add the sliced beef and mix until smooth.
+• In a medium-sized mixing bowl, combine the marinade ingredients (beaten 1 large egg, ¼ teaspoon salt, 2 tablespoon water, 1 tablespoon cornstarch).
+Add the sliced 1 lbs flank steak and mix until smooth.
 Cover with cling film and refrigerate to marinate for at least 30 minutes to an hour.

 Beijing Beef Sauce

-• In a small bowl, combine the Beijing Beef sauce ingredients (water, soy sauce, apple cider vinegar, crushed red pepper flakes, sugar, hoisin sauce, ketchup, oyster sauce, sweet chili sauce).
+• In a small bowl, combine the Beijing Beef sauce ingredients (½ cup water, 1 tablespoon soy sauce, 2 tablespoon apple cider vinegar, 1 teaspoon crushed red pepper flakes, ¼ cup sugar, 3 tablespoon hoisin sauce, 3 tablespoon ketchup, 1 tablespoon oyster sauce, 1 tablespoon sweet chili sauce).
 Mix Beijing sauce until smooth, then set aside.

 Beijing Beef

-• Heat your wok, large skillet or frying pan with oil at medium high heat.
-Place 6 tablespoons of cornstarch into a medium size bowl and coat marinated beef with cornstarch.
+• Heat your wok, large skillet, or frying pan with 1 cup peanut oil at medium-high heat.
+Place 6 tablespoon cornstarch into a medium-sized bowl and coat marinated beef with cornstarch.
 Discard the remaining marinade.

 • Transfer the coated beef to the heated wok and fry beef until golden brown and crispy, about 2-3 minutes.
 Use tongs to turn the beef as needed, to brown all sides of the cut pieces.